vposd/CachedQueries/README.md

 ## Introduction

-CachedQueries is a robust library designed for caching IQueryable results in Entity Framework with intelligent invalidation.
-It allows for efficient caching directly with EF queries, eliminating the need for additional abstraction over DbSet.
+CachedQueries is an open-source .NET library for adding efficient caching to Entity Framework queries.
+It simplifies caching IQueryable results by enabling caching directly within EF, thus eliminating the need for extra abstraction layers over DbSet.

-## Key Features:

-- **Smart Caching**: Automatically caches EF query results, enhancing performance.
-- **Flexible Invalidation**: Cached results are refreshed only when relevant data changes.
-- **Seamless Integration**: Works directly with existing EF queries and DbSet.
-- **Customizable Options**: Supports custom settings for cache keys, invalidation rules, and more.

 ## Getting Started